The Southern Region

 Home > Travel Planner > Southern Region

 German settlers were prevalent in the southern region.
 The city of New Ulm proudly showcases its Heritage with a glockenspiel and a popular Oktoberfest festival.
 Meanwhile, cities like Lanesboro, the Bed and Breakfast capital of Minnesota, proudly show off their Scandinavian heritage.
 Other top attractions near our southern Minnesota Bed and Breakfasts include the National Eagle Center (Wabasha); the Pipestone National Monument; SPAM Museum (Austin); the Minnesota Marine Art Museum in Winona, Lark Toys in Kellogg, and the regionally-acclaimed Commonweal Theater in Lanesboro.

-Those interested in history will enjoy seeing some of the oldest homes in the state.
+Those interested in history will enjoy seeing some of the oldest architecture in the state.
 Faribault boasts the largest commercial district on the National Register of Historic Places.
 This downtown area includes a variety of 150-year old businesses such as the Faribault Woolen Mills and Shattuck-St. Mary's School.
 Faribault is also birthplace of the popular carnival ride, Tilt-A-Whirl.
 A prize Prairie-Style bank graces downtown Owatonna.
 There are several historic mills along the Cannon Valley region that exhibit an important part of Minnesota's economic history . . . most pre-date those featured at the Mill City Museum in the Twin Cities.
 Wabasha, the setting of the famous movie Grumpy Old Men, is also home to the oldest running hotel on the west side of the Mississippi River.

 After a filling breakfast at a Minnesota Bed and Breakfast, the area will be yours to explore.
 Come visit Southern Minnesota, and be surprised at how much you find to see and do!